ermlikeyeah/ermlikeyeah.github.io/_posts/2017-04-07-being-in-the-same-room.md

 At the mo there’s a lot of obvious “reaching out” and “listening” happening publicly between GDS and other bits of gov.  I guess the new(ish) senior leadership team will want to make some statements of intent (through actions) about ways of working, even if it is reiterating *We’ll keep doing this*.

-A blog post written by Kevin Cunnington, head of GDS, went up yesterday about this.
+A blog post written by Kevin Cunnington, head of GDS, went up yesterday about the roadshow.
 You can [read the blog post here](https://gds.blog.gov.uk/2017/04/06/on-the-road-with-gds/).

 Writing blog posts is useful.
 And writing and publishing good quality blog posts  – that are thoughtful, considered, honest – is a sign of good culture to me.